Monday, Oct 13, 7PM at Turner Hall

 What is the Greater Together Challenge?

-The Greater Together Challenge is an open contest of ideas and part of a larger, fiercely non-partisan campaign to raise awareness related to Milwaukee’s legacy of segregation and racial and economic inequality.
-It is a solution-driven initiative that seeks to put these issues at the center of public dialogue in Milwaukee.
+The Greater Together Challenge was an open contest of ideas and part of a larger, fiercely non-partisan campaign to raise awareness related to Milwaukee’s legacy of segregation and racial and economic inequality.
+It was a solution-driven initiative that seeks to put these issues at the center of public dialogue in Milwaukee.

-Ten finalists will be chosen and paired with a professional creative team, and a spokesperson if you’d like, to present at the Greater Together Challenge Event at Turner Hall Ballroom on Oct.
+Fifteen finalists were chosen and paired with a professional creative team, and a spokesperson to present at the Greater Together Challenge Event at Turner Hall Ballroom on Oct.
 13, 2014 at 7PM.
-At the event, the 10 finalists will present their ideas to be judged by the audience.
+At the event, the 15 finalists will present their ideas to be judged by the audience.

 The sponsor of the winning submission will receive a $5,000.00 cash prize and move to the next phase of implementation.
 The Greater Together Coalition will facilitate funding and implementation for the best ideas.